Mindfulness and Weight Loss

-At the Pritikin Longevity Center and Spa, healthy weight loss is an important component to achieving long-term health goals for our guests.
+At the Pritikin Longevity Center, healthy weight loss is an important component to achieving long-term health goals for our guests.
 Healthy diets and nutritional choices, along with physical activity, are longstanding methods of weight control.
 But other less-practiced remedies exist for consideration.
 A key one is mindfulness.

 Mindfulness and Weight Loss

 Mindfulness is all about how one’s mood, outlook, and ability to stay mindfully calm in the present moment can prevent unwanted weight gain and benefit overall health.